 The sequencing dataset (from Tenaillon, et al. 2016) adapted for this lesson was obtained from the NCBI Sequence Read Archive, which is a large (~27 petabasepairs/2.7 x 10^16 basepairs as of April 2019) repository for next-generation sequence data.
 Like many NCBI databases, it is complex and mastering its use is greater than the scope of this lesson.
 Very often there will be a direct link (perhaps in the supplemental information) to where the SRA dataset can be found.
 We are only using a small part of these data, so a direct link cannot be found.
 If you have time, go through the following detailed description of finding the data we are using today (otherwise skip to the next section).

 Locate the Run Selector Table for the Lenski Dataset on the SRA

 See the figures below for how information about data access is provided within the original paper.

 The above image shows the title of the study, as well as the authors.

-The image below shows an excerpt from the paper that includes information on how to locate the sequence data.
+The excerpt from the paper below includes information on how to locate the sequence data.
 In this case, the text appears just before the reference section.